OfficeDev/open-xml-docs/docs/how-to-retrieve-the-number-of-slides-in-a-presentation-document.md

 ```

 --------------------------------------------------------------------------------
-## Retrieving the Count of Visible Sheets
+## Retrieving the Count of Visible Slides
 If you requested that the code should limit the return value to include
 only visible slides, the code must filter its collection of slides to
 include only those slides that have a [Show](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.presentation.slide.show.aspx) property that contains a value, and